-At the end of each month, your agency should report the distribution totals to FTGC through Primarius Web Window under the Statistics page.
+At the end of each month, your agency should report the distribution totals to FTGC through Primarius Web Window (PWW) under the Statistics page.
 These reports will be due by the 5th of the following month.
 If your agency does not submit these statistics, you will not be able to place an order for pickup or delivery and any existing appointments will be canceled until the reports have been submitted.

-Pantries: Report the total number of households served, total number of unique households served, total number of children ages 18 and under, and total number of seniors ages 60 and older.
-The total number of unique households served may be smaller than the total number of households served if your program serves an individual household more than once in a month.
+Pantries: Report the total number of households and individuals served, including the total number of children (ages 18 and under), the total number of seniors (ages 60 and older), and the total number of veterans in the household.
+The total number of individuals served more than once per month if your program serves more than once per month.

-Soup Kitchens, Residential Programs, and Day Cares: Report the total number of meals served, total number of people served, total number of children ages 18 and under, and total number of seniors ages 60 and older.
+Soup Kitchens, Residential Programs, etc.: Report the total number of meals served, total number of people served, total number of children ages 18 and under, and total number of seniors ages 60 and older.
 The total number of meals served should not be less than the total number of people served.